Writing headings and page titles

 Heading level 1

 Every page must have an H1 header.
-Many content management systems, including CMS Lite, automatically make your page title the H1.
+Many content management systems, including CMS Lite, automatically make the page title the H1.
 If you’re using a platform that is not CMS Lite, check with your web team to confirm.

 Heading levels 2 to 4